SFZC-WebOps/cairn-pkm/_cairn-pkm/llm/uploads/cmd-shared-patterns.md

 ON FAILURE: GFC principle (fallback chain with visibility)
 ```

-Output varies by `file_operations` setting (display/download/write/confirm).
+Output varies by `file_operations` setting (display | write).
 See `cmd-output-behavior.md` for behavior details and fallback handling.

 ---